-Mark your calendars for the 49th Annual Shrimp Festival on October 6-9 in Gulf Shores.
+Mark your calendars for the 50th Annual Shrimp Festival on October 12-15 in Gulf Shores.
+Gates will open at 2 pm, Thursday, October 12.
 This food-focused festival features 50 local and regional vendors serving crab cakes, conch fritters, lobster, Cajun pistols and many other types of delicious food.
 While here, you can enjoy fresh Gulf shrimp boiled, fried, steamed, and just about any other way you can imagine.
-The highlight of the event is, of course, the shrimp but there is much more to enjoy!
+The event's highlight is, of course, the shrimp, but there is much more to enjoy!

 Get ready to dance in the sand to more than 100 hours of musical entertainment featuring a lineup of national, regional, and local acts.
 There will be musical acts to please all ears, with two stages offering non-stop music for four days.
 You’ll tap your feet to blues, Motown, classic rock, jazz, country, and even more styles of music.